TechxArtisanStudio/Openterface/docs/faq.md

 #### Can it work with different video outputs like VGA, DVI, DisplayPort, etc.??
 Sort of.
 The Openterface Mini-KVM captures video through an HDMI port.
 However, you can use various video adapters like [VGA-to-HDMI](https://openterface.com/use-cases/#streamlined-server-management), [DVI-to-HDMI](https://openterface.com/use-cases/#unified-control-for-diverse-devices), [miniHDMI-to-HDMI](https://openterface.com/use-cases/#simplified-setup-for-tech-enthusiasts), or DP-to-HDMI, to connect different video sources.

+### Troubleshooting

+#### Why does the Openterface Mini-KVM sometimes experience issues when connected through a USB hub?

+When a USB hub is used on the target side, the Openterface Mini-KVM might become unstable.
+This is because the Openterface Mini-KVM relies primarily on the target port for power.
+If the USB hub connected to the target is fully loaded, it may cause a significant voltage drop, leading to instability in the Openterface Mini-KVM due to insufficient power.
+If you need to use a USB hub on the target side, consider using a powered USB hub with an external power supply to ensure stable operation.

+#### What should I do if the Openterface Mini-KVM becomes unstable, such as when the app doesn’t display the target’s screen or the mouse and keyboard are unresponsive?

+If you encounter instability with the Openterface Mini-KVM—such as the app not displaying the target's screen or the inability to control the mouse and keyboard—try disconnecting all the cables.
+After a brief moment, reconnect the cables and try again.
+This simple reset often resolves connection issues.

 ### More